MSc

 Psychology

-• Optional modules based in the Departments of Media & Communications, Computing, and the Institute of Management Studies will complement and challenge the scientific perspective, acknowledging the richly diverse, unique and culturally-specific nature of human aesthetic and creative practice.
+On this Masters at Goldsmiths you will have the opportunity to take optional modules covering computing, media and communications, and management studies.
+This will complement and challenge the scientific perspective, acknowledging the richly diverse, unique and culturally specific nature of human aesthetic and creative practice.

 What you'll study